GeoNode/geonode-summit/_posts/2020-02-03-pre-booked-hotels.md

 date:   2020-02-03 09:00:00
 isStaticPost: false
 ---
+### OUTDATED

+**Due to postponing the event the below quota is cancelled.
+We will try to get a new quota for the new date of the summit.**

 #### Quota
 To make hotel booking easier we have pre-booked a quota of rooms in brunswick.
 Please use the provided link to choose between the two options. **Please change your arrival and departure dates according to your needs**